aws-samples/dynamodb-kinesis-spring-blog/README.md

 ## Usage

+> [!IMPORTANT]
-[!IMPORTANT] The stack requires the sample application code folder to be named `flightApp`.
-If you intend on running the stack without going through the blog post instructions, then make sure you rename the `sampleAppCode` folder to `flightApp`. [!IMPORTANT]
+> The stack requires the sample application code folder to be named `flightApp`.
+If you intend on running the stack without going through the blog post instructions, then make sure you rename the `sampleAppCode` folder to `flightApp`.

 ### Pre-requisites